 Incorporated in 1964, Elmbrook Humane Society (EBHS) was started by a group of caring individuals, led by Gertrude Bergmann.
 With humble beginnings, this dedicated group of volunteers used an old school bus to pick up stray animals and care for them in their homes.

 Their effort grew into using an old garage for an animal shelter and ultimately led to building a shelter in 1976.
 At that time, shelter volunteers cared for fewer than 500 animals each year.
 After almost 25 years in the same facility, EBHS cared for over 1,500 animals each year.

-In 2004, EBHS moved into a newly renovated facility that improves the quality of life of the animals we care for and offers a warm and welcoming environment to visitors.
+In 2004, EBHS moved into a renovated facility that improves the quality of life of the animals cared for and offers a warm and welcoming environment to visitors.

 Today, with the help of over 200 volunteers, the shelter cares for approximately 2,000 animals annually and is able to offer valuable educational programs onsite to the community.